Dogs have a special place in our heart. However, some dogs, like Frida the earthquake dog, also have a special place in history.

 Historical Hounds is a series that focuses on dogs marked down in history through notability or extraordinary behavior and accomplishments.
 Frida definitely deserves a place in our memories as one of these special canines.

-While Frida may not have been relegated to history just yet—she is still alive and well, after all–she nevertheless deserves a place on our timeline.
+While Frida may not have been relegated to history just yet, she nevertheless deserves a place on our timeline.
 Frida is a Labrador Retriever who earned her fame after saving several lives during the deadly Mexico City earthquakes back in 2017.
 The tragedy left over 230 people dead.

 Frida, deployed by the Mexican navy, was equipped with a pair of protective goggles and boots and sent to do search and rescue work in Mexico City after the disaster.
 Here’s her story.